oracle-livelabs/spatial-graph/spatial-studio/slr-visualize/slr-visualize.md

    ![Image alt text](images/vis-04.png)

-   If your layers are in a different order, you may click-hold-drag layers up or down in the Layers panel to change their order.
+   **Note:** If your layers are in a different order, you may click-hold-drag layers up or down in the Layers list to change their order.

 5. Using your mouse wheel, zoom into an area of overlapping flood areas to observe the differences in the flood models over time.